-ISO/IEC 7816-3 card This is the ISO/IEC defined standard contact based communication protocol, using the UART and the belonging pads.

-- Inter Integrated Circuit Interface (I2C) The Inter-Integrated Circuit (IIC) module is able to be connected to an external multi-master-serial-bus-system.
+- ISO 7816 - This is the ISO defined standard contact based communication protocol, using the UART and the pads. - Analogue Contactless Bridge mode (ACLB) The ACLB mode provides the possibility to leave the analogue communication to the external device.
+More information is given in the confidential Security Target [8]. - Inter Integrated Circuit Interface (I2C) The Inter-Integrated Circuit (IIC) module is able to be connected to an external multi-master-serial-bus-system.
 The IIC protocol software is not part of the TOE.
 More information is given in the confidential Security Target [8]. - General Purpose Input/Output (GPIO) The GPIO module supports a number of general purpose I/O signals in parallel and independent of each other.
 Each of the I/O signals can be configured.
 More information is given in the confidential Security Target [8].

-Further interface operational modes regarding the communication are available and outlined in the confidential Security Target [8].
+Further interface operational modes in contact based and contactless communication are available and outlined in the confidential Security Target [8].

 The TOE provides a real 16-bit CPU-architecture and is compatible to the MCS®251 instruction set with an execution time faster than a standard MCS®251 microcontroller at the same clock frequency.
 The major components of the core system are the two CPUs (Central Processing Units), acting as one, the MMU (Memory Management Unit) and the MED (Memory Encryption/Decryption Unit).
 The Core implements also the Post Failure Detection (PFD) covering CPU, Cache and MED.
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of a ROM, RAM and the non-volatile memory (NVM), which we call SOLID FLASHTM NVM.
+The flexible memory concept consists of a ROM, RAM and the non-volatile memory (NVM), which we call SOLID FLASH $^{\text{TM}}$ NVM.
 The ROM is not available for the user.